brabster/tw-site-mkdocs/docs/posts/2024-04-23-codespaces/index.md

 ## Alternatives

 If you're not using GitHub you're not totally out of luck.
 I think [Gitpod](https://docs.gitlab.com/ee/integration/gitpod.html) is basically the same idea on GitLab, and I'm sure there are others.

+## Bonus - IDE on your Phone

+I PR'd this post, went downstairs to make a cup of tea and noticed a typo whilst reviewing on my phone.
+Codespaces actually works and it's just about usable on my phone!

 ## Wrapping